Apr 27, 2024 | Blog

 As for our perception of the spectrum – lighter pastel yellows are seen as childlike and immature while canary yellow is feathery and soft to the touch.
 Slightly greenish Dijons and curries lean more to the exotic side of the yellow family, while ambers and topaz are viewed as more ‘upscale’ and luxurious.
 The closer to orange it moves, the more garrulous and outgoing yellow becomes.

-Approach: In my sports paintings, I focus on the energy and movement of the characters.
-Though I can work from a photo, a video footage works better for this particular subject…I can study the movement and choose an interesting moment and composition.
-Good light is important and a footage from sunny or a light day would be a great help.
+Approach: In my golfer paintings, I focus on the energy and movement of the figure.
+I usually work from video footage of the golfer practising the swing…I study the movement and choose an interesting moment and composition.
+The footage should be of good quality, ideally from a sunny/bright day.

 Payment: Online transfer to my business account.
 50 % is payable in advance and 50% upon completion.
 I’ll send over the photos of the finished piece for approval prior to posting.

-Framing or mounting is available upon request at additional cost.
+Framing: and/or mounting is available upon request at additional cost.
 I’m happy to suggest framing options that would suit the piece and places where to source them.

 Authentication: The works come signed on the front and with a Certificate of Authenticity attached to the back.